-For In-Person Regional Rounds
+For In-Person National Final Rounds

-- Teams may not use technology during in-person Regional Rounds. - During trial, team members may communicate only with each other, judges, the opposing team, and tournament officials.
+- Teams may use PowerPoint and screens.
+AAJ staff will provide more information regarding the use of courthouse technology as it becomes available. - Teams may also use physical demonstratives if they do not want to use courthouse technology. - During trial, team members may communicate only with each other, judges, the opposing team, and tournament officials.
 They may not communicate with coaches, family, or anyone else.
 TEAMS SHOULD NOT USE ANY PHONES OR SMART WATCHES DURING THE TRIAL.
-Teams that violate this rule are subject to sanctions outlined below. - For purposes of this competition, "demonstrative evidence" includes diagrams, maps, drawings, graphs, charts, timelines and/or lists of facts, elements, or arguments (such as closing argument outlines) that are written or created during the trial using a whiteboard or flip chart.
+Teams that violate this rule are subject to sanctions. - Teams are permitted to use stopwatches and laser pointers during the trial. - For purposes of this competition, "demonstrative evidence" includes diagrams, maps, drawings, graphs, charts, timelines and/or lists of facts, elements, or arguments (such as closing argument outlines) that are written or created during the trial using a whiteboard or flip chart.
 The entirety of these demonstratives must be created during trial including any heading or graph lines.
 Demonstratives of this nature are not required to be disclosed prior to trial because they must be created during trial.
-Teams must bring their own whiteboard or flip chart as well as markers and erasers. - Teams may enlarge any exhibit in the file to any size they choose.
+Teams must bring their own whiteboard or flip chart as well as markers and erasers.
+Demonstratives of this kind are also not subject to limitation on PowerPoint slides. - Teams may enlarge any exhibit, including the jury instructions, in the file to any size they choose.
 Teams may bring as many enlargements as they choose; however, teams must share their enlargements with their opponents in each round.
 Teams may also bring flip charts and/or whiteboards.